-Both long-term residents and newcomers are all connected to the heritage of both our city and country in one form or another.
+Both long-term residents and newcomers are connected to the heritage of both our city and country in one form or another.
 Celebrating our history and connecting with tangible touchstones from the past enables us to see how we belong to a thriving community and that we are all a part of Airdrie’s collective story.

-Airdrie, AB is named after the town of Airdrie, Scotland.
+Airdrie was named after the town of Airdrie, Scotland.
 The true origin and the meaning of the word "Airdrie" is a source of great debate among the Scots.
 Some suggest the name comes from a Gaelic term Ard Ruith meaning a level height, high slope or high pasture land.
 Others say it comes from Aeddam, King of Kintyre, and Rydderych the Bountiful, King of Strathclyde.
 Still others say it comes from Aird Righ, Gaelic for High King.
 Despite the debate, it is certain the name is ancient and is one of countless examples of Scottish place names found in southern Alberta.

 The person responsible for naming Airdrie, Alberta, and the date it was named is also up for discussion.
 Naming dates range from 1889 to 1893.
 Some say that Sir William Mackenzie named Airdrie, Alberta in honour of his Scottish roots, while others suggest one of the many Scottish railway workers named the stopping point.

 Content: Airdrie 1909-2009; Celebrating 100 years of history, community and opportunity; Rebus, Anna; pg 33

 You may have noticed this historic resource nestled between 1st Ave NW and Railway Ave SW.
 The area surrounding the Nose Creek Bridge was originally intended to be Airdrie’s downtown core as “all roads lead to the station”.
 Today’s Main Street is, in fact, a secondary location.